 Reason Three to Visit Modern Toilet Restaurant: Fab Pictures

-There’s cartoon poops on the walls, you sit on toilets, the bread rolls are poop shaped, the rice bowl has a giant plastic poo on top and you can drink something called Urine Mango Juice (I didn’t).
-If you want to nicely divide your instagram followers this is how you do it, half of mine were like ‘that’s brilliant’ the other half were horrified.
-Personally I was so excited that I’d finally got there they could probably have presented me with real poop and I’d still have photographed it!
+There are cartoon poops on the walls, you sit on toilets, the bread rolls are poop shaped, the rice bowl has a giant plastic poo on top and you can drink something called Urine Mango Juice (I didn’t).
+If you want to nicely divide your Instagram followers this is how you do it, half of mine were like ‘that’s brilliant’ the other half were horrified.
+Personally, I was so excited that I’d finally got there they could probably have presented me with real poop and I’d still have photographed it!

 Reason Four to Visit: You Might not want Dessert – yay, calories saved

-Although, I admit, the famous poop shaped ice cream was where I did start to feel a bit queasy.
+I admit though, the famous poop shaped ice cream was where I did start to feel a bit queasy.
 Oddly it wasn’t the shape of the ice cream itself, but the urinal-shaped bowl, it was served in that was putting me off.
 Seems that’s where my disgust meter kicked in and I couldn’t finish it.

 Reason Five; They have poo-venirs.